Helping Us Have Those “Difficult Conversations”

 The Building Bridges program uses the Living Room Conversation model as a way for people from differing perspectives to have meaningful conversations.
 Rather than seeking to convince one another, we practice listening and engage our authentic curiosity.
 Good conversations help build relationships and illuminate the places where values align—which is where agreement can grow even if opinions differ.

 We encourage you to explore Building Bridges through conversation events and training workshops.
-Watch this space for upcoming events.
+Click here for our current events.